This month, Physio and Pilates Instructor, Chris, has chosen his top 3 Pilates exercises you can do in standing.

 - Inhale, reach and lower the leg to the floor.

 - Repeat up to ten times and then repeat on the opposite side.

-We have lot’s of informative and educational Pilates articles over on our blog, which you can find here.
+We have lot’s of informative and educational Pilates articles over on our blog.